 Your location: big enterprise, small farm space, opens ranches, hillside, or country sides

-The terrain of surrounding: ideally, a two-way radio can transmit as far as 30 miles from a raised platform to a flat (obstruction free) platform below.
-In like manners, the terrain of your location determines how far your device can transmit.
+The surrounding terrain: ideally, a two-way radio can transmit as far as 30 miles from a raised platform to a flat (obstruction free) platform below.
+The terrain of your location determines how far your device can transmit.

 Radio power: you get the best output range when your radio power is high.
 Therefore, it is essential that your device is fully charged for maximum result.